+However, despite the different ways of effectively dealing with burnout, the modern technology used in healthcare systems is not just the issue here.
 We are clearly not going to reverse course with regards to the use of technology or electronic health record systems in healthcare settings.
 Health systems have invested billions of dollars in these systems.
 So, the real challenge is to present valuable data, essential data, on top of the EMR screen at the right time and reduce documentation burden.

 At IllumiCare, we spend more time trying to figure out how not to annoy or distract physicians, which led to the development of the Smart Ribbon: A small, unobtrusive ribbon of data that hovers over the EMR.
 When physicians choose to interact with the Smart Ribbon, three events are triggered: user context is harbored, only the most actionable data is presented, and the user can decide to further engage the information or not.
 It’s a much friendlier way of presenting data contextually at the point of care.

 Positive feedback from physicians who interact with the Smart Ribbon on a regular basis has proven that this design approach empowers users to make more informed decisions in a less disruptive fashion.